5 Best Vitamins for Seniors: Avoid Dangerous Deficiencies

 • Tip: If you’re not a fan of fish, opt for algae-based omega-3s.

-Sometimes keeping up with five separate bottles just does not cut it.
+Sometimes keeping up with five or seven separate bottles just does not cut it.
 That’s where multivitamins for seniors come in handy.
 But not all are created equal!

 Look for ones that include: